- Interview with L. Todd Thomas, Associate Professor of Leadership, DeVos Graduate School of Management, Northwood University

 Beyond opening doors to jobs, an MBA can also significantly increase salary potential.
 Thomas says MBA managers start with incomes that have a 13 percent premium compared to workers with lesser degrees, while Goodman says an MBA could result in a pay bump of up to 30 percent for some managers.

-For those who get their MBA and plan to work in the Midwest, there are a number of career possibilities.
-OnlineColleges.com found that the following ten occupations are the top management jobs in the Midwest in terms of income and availability.
-Salary and employment data comes from the BLS and refers to 2014 figures from the Midwest region.
+For those who have earned their MBA and are planning to work in the Midwest, there are a number of career possibilities.
+Looking at 2014 salary and employment data for the Midwest as reported by the BLS, OnlineColleges.com found the following 10 occupations particularly noteworthy — for wages, for employment or both.
 Note that the BLS reports the national annual mean wage for all occupations was $47,230 in 2014.

 #1 - Chief executives